vldtecno/PTN-Engine/Doc/Specification/Specification.md

 TODO

-## Remarks about *Version 1.0.0*
+## Remarks about *Version 1.1.0*

-This version supports only small subset of Petri nets.
-Hence free choice, weights and priority are not (yet) supported.
+This version supports only a subset of Petri nets.

 It can nonetheless be used to implement finite-state machines and marked graphs.